spencertipping/ni/doc/ni_by_example_4.md

 #### `X` - sparse-to-dense transformation
   * `X` inverts `Y`; it converts a specifically-formatted 3-column stream into a multiple-column stream.
   * The specification for what the input matrix must look like is described above in the `Y` operator.

-##Things other than Perl

-Look, these are here, and if it helps you get started with `ni`, great.
+##`m'<...>'`: Ruby

 But `ni` is written in Perl, for Perl, and in a Perlic style.
 Use these, but go learn Perl.

-##`m'<...>'`: Ruby
 * applies the Ruby snippet `<...>` to each row of the stream

 ##`l'<...>'`: Lisp